Gbemisola23/ebinnaturals/README.md

          that I can make amendments if needed
       * As admin I can manage the business social media profiles so that i can advertise my business.
+      * As admin I can create, edit and delete comments.

 * ### As a site user
       * As a site user I can easily register an  account